SasView/sasmodels/doc/guide/pd/polydispersity.rst

 limits *lb* and *ub*, for example to disallow a negative radius or constrain the volume fraction to lie between zero and one.

+To activate a user-defined distribution, set the following environment variable:

+    SASMODELS_WEIGHTS=path/to/folder/name_of_distribution.py

 ..
 ZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZZ

 Note about DLS polydispersity